catalinmelter/Sarah/README.md

 # Sarah
 Android App

-Sarah is an app for android that shows you the nearest market from the city and the stock of it.
+Sarah is an app for android that shows you the nearest market from Iasi, Romania and the stock of it.